 Human Development and Art Therapy (delivered online)

-TRAUMA INFORMED ART THERAPY (DELIVERED ONLINE)
+TRAUMA INFORMED PRACTICES IN ART THERAPY (DELIVERED ONLINE)

-Trauma-Informed Art Therapy is an online course that brings together the awareness of the complex impact of trauma on an individual’s suffering.
+Trauma Informed Practices in Art Therapy is an online course that brings together the awareness of the complex impact of trauma on an individual’s suffering.
 Throughout the course, students will become familiar with how art therapy could be utilized effectively to weave together, within a relational context, creativity, movement and the body, and the power of the image to support clients to experience a renewed sense of vitality.